 We will also see a rise in automated sports betting bots, which are built on top of sophisticated forecasting models that can algorithmically identify arbitrage opportunities and pursue them instantaneously.
 That said, execution risks and liquidity constraints will prove especially difficult for those who are not adequately prepared.

 Blockchain technology also has its applications in the sports betting and iGaming space.
 Particularly within online casinos, “provably fair gaming” is the use of a distributed immutable ledger to ensure that the advertised payouts of a game properly correspond to the actual long-term frequency distribution of outcomes.
 If every card that is dealt in a digital blackjack hand is immutably recorded, users can verify that, over the long run, the properly proportionate mix of cards have been dealt.

-Smart contracts, an invention of the Ethereum blockchain, allow for guaranteed and instantaneous payouts.
+Smart contracts, an invention of the Ethereum blockchain, allow for instantaneous payouts.
 Imagine you previously placed a wager on an event that will not be decided for 12 months.
 Now, due to COVID-19, that sportsbook seems like it may go out of business.
 If that’s a long-shot Super Bowl future that ends up hitting, you will not be happy if there is no solvent company around to pay you.
 On the other hand, if the operator had to store the amount of funds necessary to pay you in a fully funded, digital escrow account, which was set to automatically distribute the funds according to the game outcome, you would be feeling a lot more comfortable.

 Blockchain also allows for the streamlining of internal accounting procedures and real-time insight into an operator’s P&L. The main challenge to widespread adoption within sports betting, aside from the regulatory burden and gap in market education, is that the mechanism as described is incredibly capital intensive.